 Their permanent shop is nearby at Unit 2/30 Stuart Hwy, Alice Springs.
 Phone: (08) 8953 7297.
 Shop opening hours: 9:00am – 5:30pm where they can provide full servicing, rebuilds and support for riders.

-A temporary bike shop will be set up within the event hotel at The Mercure where they will be offering additional services and sales.
+A temporary bike shop will be set up within the event hotel at the Double Tree hotel where they will be offering additional services and sales.

 The riding around Alice Springs is truly exceptional with kilometre after kilometre of rolling single track and 4WD tracks set amongst the spectacular MacDonnell Ranges.
 But it can also be pretty harsh on your bike and particularly on your tyres if you’re not well prepared.